Shashank545/SuperVised_ML/Logistic_Regression_Projects/README.md

 This is a concise dossier of Logistic Regression based Machine Learning assignments along with related datasets.
 I have taken a very basic step-by-step approach to help anyone understand it with ease.

 ## Dependencies to execute the notebook:
-Python 3.6.x
+1.Python 3.6.x
-Pip installation manager
+2.Pip installation manager
-Jupyter Notebook
+3.Jupyter Notebook
-Numpy
+4.Numpy
-Pandas
+5.Pandas
-Matplotlib
+6.Matplotlib
-Seaborn
+7.Seaborn

 ## Types of Logistic Regression